-Orr became the first defenseman to ever score 900 points in the NHL, hitting this milestone in 638 games.
-Since this date, 11 more defensemen have scored at least 900 points, two of which will appear later in the column.
+Orr became the first defenseman to score 900 points in the NHL, hitting this milestone in 638 games.
+Since then, 11 more defensemen have scored at least 900 points, two of which will appear later in the column.
 This was one of the final big moments of Orr’s legendary career as he only played in 19 more games before knee injuries finally forced him to retire in 1978.

 Roy Resets the Bar